-Dr. Lindemann, with Diane Haugen, wrote Modern Medicine: What You’re Dying to Know in 1992 because even back then, Dr. Lindemann was very concerned about the forces increasingly taking medical decisions out of the hands of physicians and in doing so, rapidly increasing the cost of health care.
-At that time, the writers thought that with some discussion of what was going on in health care, consumers would be able to take back control of their health care system.
-They concentrated on three main players in the takeover of the healthcare system:
+At that time, I thought that with some discussion of what was going on in health care, consumers would be able to take back control of their health care system.
+I concentrated on three main players in the takeover of the healthcare system:

 Unfortunately, consumers have been unable to stop the flow of the control of physician decision-making largely because physicians have increasingly become employees of these organizations instead of independent practitioners.